From pet food to detergent, stock up on your household essentials this Prime Day

 For easy multi-purpose cleaning, this six-pack of antibacterial and odourless Dettol wipes are extra convenient for speedy clean-ups.
 They’re suitable for wiping down surfaces in the kitchen, bedroom and bathroom, as well as baby equipment such as high chairs.
 And as they’re currently reduced by 25 per cent, now is the perfect time to stock up on this cleaning essential.

-Greener Walker 30L 100% compostable biodegradable bin liners: Was £9.99, now £7.19, Amazon.co.uk
+Greener Walker 30l 100% compostable biodegradable bin liners: Was £9.99, now £7.19, Amazon.co.uk

 These thick and durable bin liners have 28 per cent off in Amazon’s Prime Day sale – an impressive saving on an everyday essential.
 Within this pack, you’ll receive 30 bags made from corn starch, vegetable oils and polymers, which are compostable along with the kitchen and food waste you put in them.
 They’re also biodegradable and promise to be easy to tie up, to reduce any spillages.